 McElligott et al (2010) Distinct forms of Gq-receptor-dependent plasticity of excitatory transmission in the BNST are differentially affected by stress.
 J Neuroimmunol 107 2271 PMID: 20133871

 Cho et al (2012) Pituitary adenylate cyclase-activating polypeptide induces postsynaptically expressed potentiation in the intra-amygdala circuit.
 J Neurosci 32 14165 PMID: 23055486

 Do you know of a great paper that uses Pep1-TGL from Tocris?
-If so please let us know.
+Please let us know.